Kingland Slab: Locals' Best Kept Secret

 Because of its wealth of open spaces, the Slab has plenty of places to spread out and relax.
 Bring plenty of sunscreen, water, snacks, a towel, a cooler, folding chairs, and whatever else you want to carry to make a day of it.

-Whatever you do take, please be sure to pack in what you pack out.
+Whatever you do take, please be sure to pack out what you pack in.
 Trash bins are there to be used instead of the sand and river way.
 There are no facilities at the Slab; keep it beautiful for everyone so it remains a favorite.

 The Kingsland Slab is not just for swimming, either.
 Fishing enthusiasts delight at this spot of the Llano River because of great opportunities for rod, spear, bow, and net fishing.